 CICA Handbook Section 1601 and Section 1602 apply to interim and annual consolidated financial statements relating to fiscal years beginning on or after January 1, 2011.
 Earlier adoption of these sections is permitted as of the beginning of a fiscal year.
 All three sections must be adopted concurrently.
-The Company is currently evaluating the impact of the adoption of these sections.
+The Company is currently evaluating the impact of the adoption of these sections on their consolidated financial statements.